 ~ Targets and

-~ Develop plan of action for improvement with specific targets.
+~ Develop a plan of action for improvement with specific targets.

 |Half day schools timings||8 AM to 12.30 PM for TS Schools|